 A decant can on occasions be a permanent move, such as when a property cannot be repaired economically and/or has been earmarked for demolition or disposal.

 The policy only applies to Council properties and tenants and not leaseholders.
-If emergency housing is required as a result of a civil emergency or similar, this policy is not referred to.
+If emergency housing is required as a result of a civil emergency or similar, this policy does not apply.

 2.0 Purpose